fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartition.md

 ## INPUTS

 ### System.Uri, System.Guid
-This cmdlet accepts a URI that represents the name of a Service Fabric service, or the ID of a Service Fabric partition.
+This cmdlet accepts a URI that represents the name of a Service Fabric service or a Guid that represents ID of a Service Fabric partition.

 ## OUTPUTS

 ### System.Object
-This cmdlet returns a list of **System.Fabric.Query.Partition** objects that represent Service Fabric partitions.
+This cmdlet returns a list of **[System.Fabric.Query.Partition](https://docs.microsoft.com/dotnet/api/system.fabric.query.partition)** objects that represent Service Fabric partitions.

 ## NOTES